Trinity (Andrei Rublev): Dating and provenance

 The next known source that mentions The Trinity is The Legend of the Saint Icon Painters (Сказание о святых иконописцах) compiled at the end of 17th century—the beginning of the 18th century.
 It contains a lot of semi-legendary stories, including a mention that Nikon of Radonezh, the pupil of Sergius of Radonezh, asked Andrei Rublev "to paint the image of the Holy Trinity to honour the father Sergius".
-Unfortunately this late source is viewed by most historians as unreliable.
+This late source is viewed by most historians as unreliable.
 However, due to lack of other facts, this version of The Trinity's making is generally accepted.
 The question of when the conversation with Nikon occurred remains open.

 The original wooden Trinity Church, located on the territory of the Trinity Lavra, burned down in 1411, and Nikon of Radonezh decided to build a new church.
 By 1425 the stone Trinity Cathedral was erected, which still stands today.
 It is believed that Nikon, who became the prior after the death of Sergius of Radonezh, sensed his forthcoming death, and invited Andrei Rublev and Daniel Chorny to finish the decoration of the recently built cathedral.
 The icon painters were supposed to make the frescos and create the many-tiered iconostasis.
 But neither Life of St. Sergius, the hagiographical account of his life, nor Life of St. Nikon mention The Trinity icon, it is only written the decoration of the Cathedral in 1425–1427.

 This dating is based on the dates of the construction of both churches.
 Nevertheless, art critics, taking into account the style of the icon, do not consider the matter resolved.
 Igor Grabar dated The Trinity 1408–1425, Yulia Lebedeva suggested 1422–1423, Valentina Antonova suggested 1420–1427.
 It is unknown if The Trinity was created during Rublev's peak of creativity in 1408—1420 or late in his life.
 Style analysis shows that it could have been created around 1408, because it is stylistically similar to his frescoes in the Dormition Cathedral (created roughly at the same time).
 On the other hand, The Trinity demonstrates firmness and perfection which was unmatched even by the best of Trinity Cathedral's icons painted between 1425 and 1427.

 The Soviet historian Vladimir Plugin had a theory that the icon had nothing to do with Nikon of Radonezh, but was brought to the Trinity Lavra by Ivan the Terrible.
 He theorized that all previous scholars after the famous historian Alexander Gorsky made the wrong assumption that Ivan the Terrible only "covered with gold" the icon that had already been kept at the Trinity Lavra.
 Plugin said that the icon was brought to the Lavra by Ivan himself, and that The Trinity had been created much earlier, probably 150 years prior to that date.
 However, in 1998 Boris Kloss pointed out that the so-called Troitsk Story of the Siege of Kazan, written before June 1553, contains a clear reference to the fact that Ivan the Terrible only "decorated" the existing icon for the Lavra.